 Another question, though, is how well the Iowa caucuses themselves translate more broadly.
 Compared with all Republicans nationally, as well as the general public, there are some striking differences:

 -Per the entrance poll, 83 percent of GOP caucus-goers identified themselves as conservatives, 47 percent as "very" conservative.
 That compares with 67 and 32 percent of all Republicans, and 37 and 16 percent of all Americans, in ABC News/Washington Post polling nationally.

--Fifty-seven percent of GOP caucus-goers in Iowa identified themselves as evangelicals.
-Among all Americans, it’s 19 points lower, 38 percent.
+-Fifty-eight percent of GOP caucus-goers in Iowa identified themselves as evangelicals.
+Among all Americans, it's 20 points lower, 38 percent.

 -Ninety-nine percent of Iowa Republican caucus participants were white - compared with 86 percent of all Republicans nationally, and 77 percent of all adults.